Translated by Nandini Krishan

 Estuary (noun): the tidal mouth of a large river, where the tide meets the stream

 What attracted me towards Perumal Murugan’s latest, Estuary, apart from the writer himself, was the title.
-And the apparent discrepancy between the title and the blurb which described Estuary as “a razor sharp parody of everything from e-commerce to the fitness industry, art appreciation to political manipulation, cram schools to social networks” (taken from the inner flap).
+And the apparent discrepancy between the title and the blurb described Estuary as “a razor-sharp parody of everything from e-commerce to the fitness industry, art appreciation to political manipulation, cram schools to social networks” (taken from the inner flap).
 What was the connection between the two?
 I wanted to find out.

 Estuary is the story of a man in many roles, but primarily his story as a father in a world that seems to have become increasingly alien and hostile.
 That his son, and to his surprise, his wife, both seem to have become inhabitants of that world and co-conspirators against him is a source of constant wonder and worry to him.

 It all begins when a late at night call from his son Meghas with a demand for a new phone disturbs Kumarasurar.
 What he loses is not just his sleep but his precarious balance in a seemingly unsympathetic world and this starts a journey on which Murugan takes his readers along with Kumarasurar.
-It is the craft of a writer like Murugan that he uses this opening to present before his readers a story that works on so many levels – a commentary on the present times, the story of a seemingly normal middle class family, a complex father-son relationship and the story of a marriage all rolled into one book.
+It is the craft of a writer like Murugan that he uses this opening to present before his readers a story that works on so many levels – a commentary on the present times, the story of a seemingly normal middle-class family, a complex father-son relationship and the story of marriage all rolled into one book.

 Theme, style et al